Italian Porchetta (All-Belly Pork Roast)

 - Now it’s time to roll the belly into a tight log and tie it up!
 Use butcher twine and tie it at 1-inch intervals – it will look the prettiest after it’s cooked if it’s tied with closely spaced twine.
 Cut the ends off the twine after you tie them.

-- After you roll the porchetta there is often some meat sticking out of the ends.
-We usually cut this off so the porchetta looks prettier.
+- After you roll the porchetta, there is often some meat sticking out of the ends.
+We usually trim this off so the porchetta looks nicer.
 But we save it to eat the night we roll the porchetta.
-Slice this extra meat thin, mix it with olive oil and Italian seasoning, and bake at 350 for about 2 hours.
-It's delicious!
+Slice this extra meat thin, mix it with olive oil and Italian seasoning, and bake at 350 degrees Fahrenheit for about 2 hours.
+It’s delicious!

 That’s it!
 Your porchetta is prepared!